SMALL BUSINESS RESOURCES

 - $15 is the GST component of the total price.

-It may seem simple, but there are many easy mistakes to make when calculating GST from total price.
-Be sure not to calculate 15% from the total price – this will be incorrect.
+It may seem simple, but there are many easy mistakes to make when calculating GST from the total price.
+Be sure not to calculate 15% of the total price – this will be incorrect.

 How to calculate GST payable